SCullman/BC-Usercontrols/readme.md

-# Nice user controls as form fields within business central forms
+# N Controladdins/ Usercontrols as Form Fields within Business Central Forms

 ### Usercontrols simplified
 A usercontrol on a page in Business Central creates a `<div class=" control-addin-container">` as container for an iframe.